Anders Ojgaard & Brian Lottenburger

 Our proposal maintains traces of the warehouses as a skeleton for the master plan, as the structures’ columns and girders are kept as a frame for the new uses on the island.

-During the process UBLA, in particular, worked from a desire to create a dense and highly diverse environment characterised by a variety in the size of spaces and an equally varied vertical space that effectively constructs a second “ground level” as an urban plateau several storeys above the original ground level.
+During the process we worked from a desire to create a dense and highly diverse environment characterised by a variety in the size of spaces and an equally varied vertical space that effectively constructs a second “ground level” as an urban plateau several storeys above the original ground level.

-At this stage of the work, UBLA also incorporated “bridges” connecting structures well above ground level and having multiple functions:
+At this stage of the work, we also incorporated “bridges” connecting structures well above ground level and having multiple functions:

-- Inside, unusual living spaces with amazing views
+- Inside the bridges, unusual living spaces with amazing views

-- On top, walkways connecting the rooftop gardens that are also part of UBLA’s concept
+- On top, walkways connecting the rooftop gardens that are also part of the concept

 - Seen from the ground level visually interesting elements that help define the space below and make it feel more intimate.

-In the final proposal, the two levels of spaces remain, but a more conservative grid is applied, the raised level is less articulated as a space and structures are not connected by bridges above the raised level.
+In the final proposal, the two levels of space remain, but a more conservative grid is applied and the raised level is less articulated as a separate space.